BWillJohnson/Deli-cious-Capstone/src/main/resources/README.md

 ## Description of the Project
 This project is to be a real life sandwich shop that adds a touch of reality, You can up the size of your sandwich! add Delicious toppings of your choice.

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.

 ![Class Diagram](path/to/your/class_diagram.png)

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

 - As a Developer, I want to implement a sandwich class within my program.
 - As a Developer, I will need to implement a abstract-toppings parent class.